saleem-hadad/larecipe/README.md

 # LaRecipe 🍪

-**LaRecipe** is simply a code driven package provides an easy way to create beautiful documentation for your product or application inside your Laravel app.
+**LaRecipe** is simply a code-driven package provides an easy way to create beautiful documentation for your product or application inside your Laravel app.

 ![LaRecipe Screenshot](https://larecipe.binarytorch.com.my/images/screenshot.png#)